Time lapse of construction July 2020-August 2022

-The new Northwest Science Quad, a cornerstone of the Next Generation Connecticut program, will begin construction in 2020.
+The new Northwest Science Quad, a cornerstone of the Next Generation Connecticut program, began construction in July 2020.
 Comprised primarily of a large science building, a supplemental utility plant and subsurface tunnel, a performative and healing open space, and a parking area, the Northwest Science Quad is scheduled to open in the fall semester of 2022.

 The Science 1 Building is one of the largest projects in the Next Generation Connecticut initiative, which was announced in 2013 to significantly expand UConn’s educational and research work in STEM (science, technology, engineering and math) fields.
 The building will be one of UConn’s largest and most technologically advanced facilities when it opens.
 Its 198,000 square feet will house research, teaching and core laboratories; a new 240-seat active-learning room designed to engage students more dynamically than traditional lecture halls; and faculty offices, public spaces including a new cafe, administrative support offices and informal gathering spaces.
 It also includes a “clean room,” which is a space designed to support specialized scientific research in a tightly controlled environment where contamination is minimized to protect the work by filtering airborne particles such as dust or other particulates from within the room.